ComcastSamples/pwa-starter-kit/setup.md

 You're now ready to run and see your app!

 ### Run the app in development mode

+{:.instructions}
 To run the app locally, run

 ```
 npm start
 ```

 This will start a local server on port `8081`.

 Open [http://localhost:8081](http://localhost:8081) to view your app in the browser.

 Note that this server can continue running as you're making changes to your application, which you will see if you refresh the browser tab.

 If the port is already taken on your computer, or if you need to change the default hostname (because you're using a Docker container, for example), you can configure them using command line arguments:
 ```